Main Objectives and Long Term Goals

 6. Making expertise and knowledge on Religious Studies accessible to public actors.

-Through the RI, the scholarly community will take advantage of broader and more structured involvement in a platform of highly qualified scholars and with community-tailored technology.
+Through the research infrastructure, the scholarly community will take advantage of broader and more structured involvement in a platform of highly qualified scholars and with community-tailored technology.